nickdiego/chromium-env/README.md

 ```sh
 gclient sync
 ```
-#### Ditributed builds with Goma
+#### Distributed builds with Goma

 Nowadays, [Goma](https://chromium.googlesource.com/infra/goma/client/)
-is used to massively parallelize Chromium builds, which relies on Google's cloud-based build cluster infrastructure for dramatically reducing build times (e.g: clean builds < 30min).
-Unfortunately, for now, it's not publicly available, rather is limited to early access users :(
+is used for running distributed builds of Chromium.
+It relies on Google's cloud-based build cluster infrastructure to provide a distributed cache mechanism and massively parallelize the compilation process, dramatically reducing build times (e.g: clean builds < 30min).

+*Unfortunately, for now, it's not publicly available, rather is limited to early access users :(*

 By default, goma is enabled in Chromium builds configured using chr\_\* helper scritps, which should work out-of-the-box.
 To disable it, pass in `--no-goma` to `chr_set_config`/`chr_config`.

-#### Ditributed builds with Icecc
+#### Distributed builds with Icecc

 After [install and configure icecc in you host system]( https://github.com/icecc/icecream/blob/master/README.md#installation), export